 Honey, who was otherwise notoriously stingy, offered to pay for the surgery – one of his few unselfish acts.

 I spent many years being angry with Honey, mainly because he said and did horrible things to the people I loved most.
-In fact, I felt relief (and consequently, guilt) after hearing of his passing.
+In fact, I even felt relief (and consequently, guilt) after hearing he had passed.
 Apparently I wasn’t alone.
 One of his own children unapologetically said, “Ding Dong the witch is dead”.

 With every part and all my heart, Adele.